anyaevostinar/anyaevostinar.github.io/classes/201-f20/analysisactivity.md

 You're also (as always) welcome to post questions on Piazza to the whole class.

+## Exercise 0
+Create a Collaborations section of your document and describe any interactions you have with your collaborative learning group on this lab.
+Also note any outside sources such as websites that you referenced.

 ## Exercise 1
 For each of the code snippets below answer the following: